 In addition to the Demographics & Student Assignments website community input can be submitted by telephone.
 The Demographics & Student Assignments Department can be reached at (754) 321-2480.

 All map proposals are reviewed by school district demographers using considerations found in School Board Policy 5000.
 The 28 member School Boundary Committee will provide their recommendations to the School Board based on these considerations.
 The "homework" is a way of providing the committee a worksheet to collect their thoughts in order to be able to discuss their recommendations with other committee member representatives at the scheduled meeting dates.

 The annual community school boundary process timeline has all dates and deadlines.

-Yes, a community member can withdraw their maps from consideration.
-This process is accomplished by the map developer calling DSA and confirming the need to withdraw/take down their proposal.
-Staff will then strike through the map submission online and note the date of call/request.
-The map will stay on the website with notation that the idea/map and consideration has been withdrawn by the map proposer.
+Yes, a community member can withdraw his/her proposal from consideration.
+This process is accomplished by the map developer calling DSA and confirming the need to withdraw/take down the proposal.
+Staff will then strike through the boundary proposal online and note the date of retraction.
+The boundary proposal and comment history will remain on the website with notation that it has been withdrawn from consideration by the map proposer.

 This question has been referred to legal counsel.
 Language from legal is: